cfengine/documentation/reference/functions/mean.markdown

 layout: default
 title: mean
 published: true
-tags: [reference, data functions, functions, mean]
+tags: [reference, data functions, functions, mean, inline_json]
 ---

 [%CFEngine_function_prototype(list)%]

 **Description:** Return the mean of the numbers in `list`.

-`list` can be a data container or a regular list.

-**NOTE** that the `list` can be specified as inline JSON instead of a separate variable.
-This is standard across many CFEngine functions and explained in the `mergedata()` documentation.
+This is a [collecting function][Functions#collecting function] so it can accept many types of data parameters.

 [%CFEngine_function_attributes(list)%]